Write a simple Matrix bot in Scheme (or any other language) - Part 2

 Nothing new here, just replace the values as needed.

-As you have seen we’ll be handling nested JSON objects (converted to
+As you have seen we’ll be handling nested JSON objects (converted to alists by

-alists by guile-json
+guile-json

-), so you may find this macro useful in
+), so you may find this macro useful in dealing with them:

 define-syntax assoc-ref*